Kronecker-Structured Nonparametric Spatiotemporal Point Processes: Experiments

 Next, we evaluate the predictive performance of \ours on three real-world benchmark datasets: \textbf{Earthquake}~\citep{chen2021neuralstpp}, \textbf{Covid-19}~\citep{chen2021neuralstpp}, and \textbf{Citibike}~\citep{10.1145/3580305.3599511}.
 These datasets cover seismic activity, epidemic spread, and urban mobility, providing diverse spatiotemporal event dynamics.
 Detailed descriptions, data splits, and statistics are provided in Appendix~\ref{sect:dataset}.

 In addition to the methods introduced in Section~\ref{sect:expr-syn}, we included: (6) Diffusion Spatiotemporal Point Process (DSTPP)~\citep{10.1145/3580305.3599511}, a recent diffusion-based generative model that directly generates event sequences without explicitly modeling the conditional intensity.
 (7) Neural Jump Stochastic Differential Equations (NJSDE)~\citep{jia2019neural}, which summarizes event history into latent states and models state dynamics via neural SDEs with jumps induced by event arrivals.
 (8) Homogeneous Poisson Process (PP) as a classical baseline.
-For \ours, the covariance functions for $h$ and $f$ were selected from either the SE kernel or Mat\'ern kernel with smoothness parameter $\nu=5/2$.
+For \ours, the covariance functions for $g$ and $f$ were selected from either the SE kernel or Mat\'ern kernel with smoothness parameter $\nu=5/2$.
 The number of quadrature nodes per dimension was chosen from \{8, 12, 16\}.
+We further employed a lightweight two-layer MLP prediction head with ReLU or GELU activations for next-event time prediction.
+Full implementation details and hyperparameter choices are provided in Appendix~\ref{app:impl}.

 We adopted the same training, validation, and test splits as provided in~\citep{10.1145/3580305.3599511} for all three datasets.
 Following~\citep{chen2021neuralstpp,10.1145/3580305.3599511}, each experiment was repeated five times with different random initializations.
 We evaluated: Root-Mean-Square Error (RMSE) for next-event time prediction, and Euclidean distance for next-event location prediction.
 We report the mean and standard deviation across runs in Table~\ref{tbl:pred}.
 For baselines other than PP and STHP, results were directly taken from~\citep{10.1145/3580305.3599511}.
 Although we conducted additional hyperparameter tuning for these methods, we were unable to outperform the reported results.
 To ensure fairness, we therefore compare against the optimized results reported in~\citep{10.1145/3580305.3599511}.